-1- When tacked to standard spinnaker pole (SPL):
+When tacked to standard spinnaker pole (SPL):

-- A- The average of the lengths of the luff and leech do not exceed the luff length permitted for a standard spinnaker, $(.95 \sqrt{(ISP^2+JC^2)})$ - B- Neither SMG nor SF exceed 1.8 x JC. - C- The point at which the sail is tacked is not at a greater distance from the mast than the value reported for SPL on the certificate. - D- If SPL exceeds J, then spinnaker shall be rated based on SMG/J, or 1.8 x SPL/J, whichever is greater.
+- 1. The average of the lengths of the luff and leech do not exceed the luff length permitted for a standard symmetric spinnaker, (.95 √(ISP2+JC2)) - 2.
+Neither SMG nor SF exceed 1.8 x JC. - 3.
+The point at which the sail is tacked is not at a greater distance from the mast than the value reported for SPL on the certificate. - 4.
+If SPL exceeds J, then a spinnaker shall be rated based on SMG/J, or 1.8 x SPL/J, whichever is greater.

-2- When tacked to a standard, factory installed sprit, or on deck (J or less) in conjunction with a standard spinnaker pole (SPL) and:
+When tacked to a standard, factory installed sprit, or on deck (J or less) in conjunction with a standard spinnaker pole (SPL) and:

-- A- The average length of the leech and luff do not exceed $1.15\sqrt{(ISP^2+TPS^2)}$ - B- Neither SMG nor SF exceed 1.8 x TPS - C- The point at which the sail is tacked is not at a greater distance from the mast than the value reported for TPS on the certificate.
+5. The average length of the leech and luff do not exceed the luff length permitted for a standard asymmetric spinnaker (1.15 (ISP2+TPS2))

+- 6. Neither SMG nor SF exceed 1.8 x TPS - 7.
+The point at which the sail is tacked is not at a greater distance from the mast than the value reported for TPS on the certificate.